 Accurate, reliable and efficient trace-level analyses of VOCs are required and needed to accurately measure and monitor VOC levels.
 Regulatory agency around the world have set limits for and monitor maximum contamination levels for several VOCs.
 Regulatory agencies set the VOC threshold limits based on threat, toxicity, and target matrix.
 While VOC contaminants are often analyzed via GC or GC/MS, it can be difficult to guard against potentially costly and dangerous false positives.
 To meet this challenge, Agilent developed the Inert Flow Path for GC.
 The Inert Flow path includes GC components from injector to detector resulting in a reliable inertness level that prevents cross-contamination enabling very accurate quantification of VOCs.

 Agilent's 7697A Headspace Sampler, when coupled with the market leading 7890 GC and 5977B Mass Spectrometer, delivers accurate and reliable analysis of VOCs in water.
 Purge & Trap techniques, that are supported by Agilent, is another way to analyze regulated VOCs in water using GC-MS.

-The revolutionary design of the high efficiency source (HES) produces a higher ion current yield for many compounds.
-The added benefits of providing greater sensitivity and more flexible approaches to sample analysis such as lowering detection limits, reducing sample size, speeding up analysis, and so forth.
-This setup, used in conjunction with Selected Ion Monitoring (SIM), delivers parts-per-trillion limits of detection for VOCs analysis by the 5977B GC/MSD.
+The revolutionary design of the high efficiency source (HES) MS produces a higher ion current yield for many compounds.
+The added benefits of providing greater sensitivity and more flexible approaches to sample analysis yields benefits including as lower detection limits, reduced sample size, and quicker analysis.
+This setup, used in conjunction with Selected Ion Monitoring (SIM), delivers parts-per-trillion (ppt) limits of detection for VOCs analysis by the 5977B GC/MSD.
 For the lowest detection levels, elimination of interferences and widest scope, the use of multiple reaction monitoring (MRM) on the GC/MS/MS for VOCs is also possible.